Sainsbury's On the go

 Supermarket giant Sainsbury's has made several efforts to get a foot in on the major road network.
 As of 2019, it is currently being introduced to several of EG Group's largest services, under the trial name Sainsbury's On the go.

 The new partnership is focused on its food-to-go line, which is in existing stores under the same brand name.
-These stores also feature a Starbucks on the Go machine and a Krispy Kreme stand.
+These stores also feature a Starbucks on the Go machine.
 It is another sign that one of the main focuses of supermarket retailing is now on convenience stores serving people in a rush.